Last Updated:

 Comments:

 A nice song by Salsa Chen 陳小霞, and Hacken really likes this song.
 He even wrote lyrics for it.
-Ihe original demo demo, Salsa really slowed down in every first line in the chorus, creating a tension.
+In the original demo, Salsa really slowed down in every first line in the chorus, creating a tension.
 We actually had that on the first arrangement, but Hacken wanted the song to be shorter and more direct.
 So give and take, in the end that was left out.
 But hey, it's still good : )

 Sound Clips (MP3 Excerpts)